BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add a single contact to a list.md

 Add an email address and the contact information to a list

+---

 ## Prerequisites

----

-1. An HTTP client library or app to make API Calls, such as postman [link](https://www.getpostman.com/)
-1. Always use host of: : `https://clientapi.benchmarkemail.com`
-1. RESTful collection found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)
-1. Any free or paid Benchmark Email Account will have a needed API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)
+1. A free or paid Benchmark Email account. t will have your secured API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)
-1. The API Token, above, is used as a   key/value pair in your request header, key is `AuthToken` and its value is `{{Authentication Token}}`, where {{Authentication Token}} is replaced with your API Token [image](https://images.benchmarkemail.com/client963265/image6234734.png).
+1. Always use host of: `https://clientapi.benchmarkemail.com`
+1. An HTTP library or HTTP app, such as postman [link](https://www.getpostman.com/), to make API calls
 ## Solution

-<sub>using the Benchmark API v3.0 RESTful endpoints</sub>
+<sub>using the Benchmark API v3.0 RESTful endpoints.
+All our RESTful endpoints documentation found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)></sub>

 1. Make an API call to retrieve your list(s) id # [link:](https://developer.benchmarkemail.com/#cc3ee91a-0ccb-79c1-9365-c96f8511a68b).
 The list id # will be found in the response body.